ggapac/survival-analysis-workshop/README.md

 # Workshop: Introduction to Survival Analysis

-This is a code repository for a workshop titled Introduction to Survival Analysis in a series of workshops orgnaized by the Data Science Initiative.
+This is a code repository for a workshop titled Introduction to Survival Analysis in a series of workshops held by the DataScience@UL-FRI Initiative.

 ## Workshop Details
 - **Date and Time:** March 28, 2024, 16:00 - 20:00